ovh/docs/pages/web/web-paas/languages-ruby/guide.en-gb.md

 A number of project templates for Ruby applications and typical configurations are available on GitHub.
 Not all of them are proactively maintained but all can be used as a starting point or reference for building your own website or web application.

-$partner_full also provides a [helper library](https://github.com/platformsh/platformsh-ruby-helper) for Ruby applications that simplifies presenting environment information to your application.
-It is not required to run Ruby applications on $partner_full but is recommended.
+Web PaaS also provides a [helper library](https://github.com/platformsh/platformsh-ruby-helper) for Ruby applications that simplifies presenting environment information to your application.
+It is not required to run Ruby applications on Web PaaS but is recommended.

 ### Ruby on Rails

-<p>This template builds Ruby on Rails 5 on $partner_full.
+<p>This template builds Ruby on Rails 5 on Web PaaS.
 It includes a bridge library that will auto-configure most databases and services, and ships with PostgreSQL out of the box.
 Otherwise it is the same as the result of running "rails new".</p>
 <p>Rails is an opinionated rapid application development framework written in Ruby.</p>

 #### Features